Photo by Shutterstock

 Between the return of red-legged frogs and a particularly good waterfall season, this spring is the time to go to the fan-favorite national park.

 After smoke and flames from the Ferguson Fire forced Yosemite National Park to shut down for several weeks last summer, fans of the park have plenty to be happy about this spring.
-Between the reintroduction of a native frog species, an especially strong waterfall season, and new lodging options, there are plenty of reasons to book a trip to Yosemite right now.
+Between the reintroduction of a native frog species, an especially strong waterfall season, and new lodging options, there are plenty of reasons to book a trip to one of California’s best national parks right now.

 After a decades-long absence, the California red-legged frog (featured in Mark Twain’s short story “The Celebrated Jumping Frog of Calaveras County”) is thriving once again in Yosemite Valley.